-Just like many of the bio-filter media, the Fluval Biomax media also aids in eradicating the harmful toxins such as ammonia and nitrites.
-The Fluval Biomax media works with any type of filter devices.
-However, this particular media best fits for the freshwater aquariums.
-If you are the owner of a freshwater aquarium contain, I recommend you to get this media.
+Just like many of the bio-filter media, the Fluval Biomax media also aids in eradicating harmful toxins such as ammonia and nitrites.
+The Fluval Biomax media works with any type of filter device.
+However, this particular media best fits the freshwater aquariums.
+If you are the owner of a freshwater aquarium, contain, I recommend you to get this media.

 Biomax filter media is one of the top media brands out there.
 Most users prefer and recommend this filter media as well.
 The media can equip more space for bacteria because it comes with an absorptive surface.
 You will also see that the media has a hole in the middle for water control.

-The rings or media consists in the form of ceramics.
-Due to the presence of ceramics, there will not be any change in the chemical composition of the water column.
+The rings or media consist in the form of ceramics.
+Due to ceramics’ presence, there will not be any change in the chemical composition of the water column.

 - Cost-effective product

-- Will not affect the quality of water in any condition
+- It does not affect the quality of water in any condition.

-- Proper seeding need refilling only half of the time
+- Proper seeding needs refilling only half of the time.

-- Might collapse easily and sooner than the other ceramic media
+- It might collapse easily and sooner than the other ceramic media.

 Seachem Matrix Bio Media

 The Seachem Matrix Bio Media is one of the best brands for bio-filter media that help you get what your aquarium needs.
 The specialty of the Seachem Matrix is the macro-pores.
 The macro-pores are huge and allow the nitrifying as well the denitrifying bacteria to come in.
-This particular feature will benefit from getting rid of all the ammonia, nitrate, nitrites, etc. at the same time in comparison to other media.
+This particular feature will benefit from getting rid of all the ammonia, nitrate, nitrites, etc., at the same time compared to other media.

-To enhance the overall performance of the media in your tank, you must utilize the completely one jar of 250 ml for 25-gallons.
+To enhance the overall performance of the media in your tank, you must utilize completely one jar of 250 ml for 25-gallons.
 You can use this media in any kind of filter.
-However, I recommend you use this media especially when the level of nitrates is very high in your tank.
-This media will help to eliminate all kinds of toxins especially nitrates from your tank.
+However, I recommend using this media, especially when the level of nitrates is very high in your tank.
+This media will help to eliminate all kinds of toxins, especially nitrates, from your tank.

-- Helps to remove the ammonia, nitrites, and nitrates at the same time
+- It helps to remove the ammonia, nitrites, and nitrates at the same time.

 Marineland Canister Filter Bio-Balls